 Jardin de Cactus, or the Cactus Garden, contains over 1,000 species from all over the world, all arranged in an amphitheater-like landscape.

 The garden is very well laid out and a pleasure to walk around.
 I wasn’t expecting much but found the weird shapes and sizes of these sturdy plants oddly compelling.

 We only had so much time on the island that we didn’t visit everything.
-And as stated before, they government workers were on strike, so a lot of the major attractions where closed.
+And as stated before, the government workers were on strike, so a lot of the major attractions where closed.
 Underneath are a few more attractions and things to do on the island.

 - Jameos del Agua – a series of lava caves

 - Cueva de los Verdes – Fascinating lava cave system created approximately twenty thousand years ago.
-The caves run for about eight kilometers from the source volcano down to the ocean.
+The caves run for about eight kilometres from the source volcano down to the ocean.
 Guided tours start every ten minutes.

 - Castillo de San Gabriel – Castle located in Las Palma.

 WHERE TO GO AFTER YOUR HOLIDAY IN LANZAROTE?

 If the trave bug got hold of you and you want to continue on travelling, then check out some cool options below